writetome51/is-match/README.md

 # arraysMatch(array1, array2): boolean

 If `array1` and `array2` match, returns true.
 It automatically handles checking nested arrays.

 How the matching is done:
+If `(array1 === array2)`, returns true.
+Else, it tries element-by-element matching:
 if `array1[i] === array2[i]` for every `i` in `array1` and `array2`, it's a match.
 If `array1[i]` and `array2[i]` are both arrays of equal length, they're passed
 into a recursive function call.